Genealogy Research in Sri Lanka – A startup guide from www.defonseka.com

 Compile as much information as possible about your family.
 Start with yourself, parents, and grandparents.

-Ask your relatives about your family history.
+Ask your relatives about your family history, get in touch with your parents living cousins and relatives.
 Often, family members remember stories or information, or possess documents, that can help start you on your way.

-Look in family records (letters, land transactions such as deeds, scrapbooks, diaries, photographs, baptisms, and news clippings, etc).
+Look in family records (letters, land transactions such as deeds, scrapbooks, diaries, photographs, baptisms, and scrap book news clippings, etc).
+This image is of notes made made by a family member on a land partition.

 Consult family elders